Top 5 Mistakes To Avoid While Managing Medical Billing And Collection

 4. Services not covered by the plan.

-By implementing these steps into your medical billing and collection workflow, medical billing companies verify the patient’s insurance at every visit.
+By implementing these steps into your home health and hospice billing and collection workflow, billing companies verify the patient’s insurance at every visit.
 In this way, you can minimize the policy-related issues that may lead to claim denials.

 Timely claim fillings are also critical for smooth RCM.
 Deadlines play a pivotal role in claim acceptance or rejections.
 The overdue claim fillings adversely affect the cash flow and resultantly profit diminishes.